mdedwards/slippery-chicken/install.md

 **TL;DR**

-Open your terminal, `cd` to your Quicklisp standard directory, then:
+For a minimum installation of sc, open your terminal, `cd` to your Quicklisp standard directory, then:

 ```shell
 # in your Quicklisp standard directory